kostajh/mediawiki-dev-env/README.md

 Experimental project to combine best parts of various MediaWiki development environments.

+tl;dr: PHP process on the host, containers for everything else.

-tl;dr: Use the host machine for PHP (speed and ease of use with for example XDebug), and containers for everything else (MySQL, Redis, ElasticSearch etc).
+Use the host machine for PHP (speed and ease of use with configuring XDebug, IDE and tools), and containers for heavy lifting of more complicated services (MySQL, Redis, ElasticSearch etc).

 ## Install